Delbert H. Rhodes

 To his great fortune, the find soon provided Tommy a home.
 The lad and his newly found family love each other, nevertheless, he really never quite fit the mold, so unlike other children, so different, and including his stepbrother, Kamron.

-Nights while his brother sleeps, Tommy often lies awake staring at the stars.
+Nights while his brother sleeps, often, Tommy lies awake staring at the stars.
 The heavens are beautiful but more than beauty their allure is incomprehensible to him.
-Then, one night the unimaginable happens, while transfixed by the celestials, the star gazer wonders of his home, his family.
+Then, one night the unimaginable happens, while transfixed by the celestials, the star gazer wonders of his home, his true family.

 Remarkably, a shiny coin, a penny, appears beside him on his bed.
 “Wow!”
 “But, where did you come from?”
 Unusually bright and warm to the touch, the coin is wonderful.
 Resting it inside his palm, the startled boy closely regards its inscriptions and graphics; and as much as the penny appears usual, it is not.